jmswaney/thesis/source/10_SWITCH.md

 preserved.
 We tested 90 antibodies, targeting biomolecules of different sizes (single amino acid to proteins) and subcellular localizations (membrane bound, cytoplasm, nucleus, synapses).
-Surprisingly, 86 of 90 antibodies were compatible with GA-tissue-gel (Figures \ref{SWITCH-1}H, and \ref{SWITCH-1}I, and S1; Table S1).
+Surprisingly, 86 of 90 antibodies were compatible with GA-tissue-gel (Figures \ref{SWITCH-1}H, and \ref{SWITCH-1}I, and
-Note that even small molecules, such as dopamine, which are not typically compatible with PFA-fixation, were observable in GA-tissue-gel after the complete removal of lipid bilayers (Figure S1).
+\ref{SWITCH-Sup1}; See online version for details).
+Note that even small molecules, such as dopamine, which are not typically compatible with PFA-fixation, were observable in GA-tissue-gel after the complete removal of lipid bilayers (Figure \ref{SWITCH-Sup1}).
 These biomolecules were stable against heat and chemical treatment, and their antigenicity was well preserved after exposure to elution conditions.